Kloudless/meeting-scheduler/README.md

 ## Changelog

+- 1.4.2
+  - Fixed: Modal was blocked by elements with z-index > 0
 - 1.4.1
   - Improved widget loading time
   - Stop Launching Edit Mode if the Bearer Token passed in is invalid